‘General Hospital’ Spoilers And Rumors: A Cassadine Returns, Nelle Disappears?

 General Hospital spoilers have been hinting that Valentin Cassadine (James Patrick Stuart) might not be such a bad guy after all.
 Valentin made a good show of shooting Nikolas dead which is how the man earned his reputation for being beyond redemption.
-The past episodes in the soap seems to indicate that Nikolas lived and he could come back alive and return to Port Charles.
+The past episodes of the soap seem to indicate that Nikolas lived and he could come back alive and return to Port Charles.
 However, it seems that Nikolas is not the only Cassadine who could turn up alive as Stefan Cassadine is also in the running for a resurrection.

 General Hospital spoilers have been suggesting that Anna’s memories could clear Valentin’s name.
 Helena feared Valentin the most which also supported the plot painting him to be such a villain.
-However, spoilers have been pointing to the opposite direction it seems Valentin is just trying to protect something so important that his reputation doesn’t matter.
+However, spoilers have been pointing to the opposite direction, it seems Valentin is just trying to protect something so important that his reputation doesn’t matter.

 A Cassadine Returns?

 There are so many things happening in Port Charles.
-For one, the General Hospital is about to close its doors thanks to Olivia Jerome.
+For one, General Hospital is about to close its doors thanks to Olivia Jerome.
 The Cassadine family has always played a vital role in Port Charles.
 This time, however, the Cassadines are without a real leader.
 Valentin Cassadine is busy wrestling with his own demons.
 The family has always been regarded as the villains in General Hospital.

 Stefan could be the perfect Casssadine to bring excitement to Port Charles.
 As indicated in some General Hospital rumors, it seems that Stefan staged his own disappearance.
 There is no denying that the man has his fair share of enemies thanks to the amount of trouble he caused in Port Charles.
 He might have been away for a long time but being the head of the Cassadine clan comes with several privileges.
 While Stefan is a good candidate, fans are also requesting for Nikolas’ reappearance.
 Fans want Tyler Christopher to reprise his role as Nikolas Cassadine in the soap.
 There are some speculations that the actor would be back n Port Charles to play the role of Nikolas in General Hospital.